aivaneezy1/mensa/README.md

 # Curriculum Generator
-Our Quiz Game Website is an interactive platform where users can challenge themselves across six different categories.
-The website tracks user performance, allowing players to view their stats and compete on leaderboards.
+Curriculum Generator is a tool designed to help users create customizable curricula with ease.
+The application allows users to generate a curriculum based on various inputs and customize its appearance with different colors.

-## Features
+# Features
-- **Diverse Quiz Categories:** Choose from six different categories to test your knowledge.
-- **Personal Stats Tracking:** Keep track of your quiz performance and monitor your progress over time.
-- **Leaderboards:** Compete with others and see where you rank on the global leaderboards.
-- **User Authentication:** Securely sign up and log in to save your stats and access personalized features.
+Generate Customizable Curricula: Create and customize curricula based on user inputs.
+Color Customization: Personalize the appearance of the curriculum with customizable color schemes.
+User-Friendly Interface: An intuitive interface that makes curriculum creation straightforward.

-## Technologies Used
+# Technologies Used

-### Frontend
+# FrontEnd
+# Next.js:
-- **Next.js:** A powerful React framework for building server-rendered applications and static websites, optimized for performance and SEO.
+  A React framework for building server-side rendered applications and static websites.
-- **TypeScript:** A statically typed superset of JavaScript that ensures safer and more predictable code.
+# TailwindCSS:
-- **TailwindCSS:** A utility-first CSS framework that allows for rapid UI development with custom designs.
+ A utility-first CSS framework for creating custom designs without leaving your HTML.

-### Backend
+ # Backend
+ # Node.js
-- **Node.js:** A JavaScript runtime built on Chrome's V8 engine, used to manage server-side operations and handle quiz logic.
+ A JavaScript runtime built on Chrome's V8 engine, used for handling server-side logic and building scalable network applications
+ # Express.js
-- **Express.js:** A flexible Node.js web application framework that simplifies the process of building robust and scalable web applications.
+ flexible Node.js web application framework that provides set of features for building web and mobile applications.

-### Database
+# Database
+# MongoDB:
-- **MongoDB:** A NoSQL database used to store and manage user data, quiz questions, and performance statistics.
+ A NoSQL database used for storing and managing application data.
-- **Sanity:** A content platform used to store and manage quiz questions efficiently.

-### Authentication
-- **Clerk:** A user authentication platform that provides secure sign-up, log-in, and session management features.
+ # File Storage
+ Amazon S3

-- ## Demo
+# Demo
-You can view a live demo of the Quiz Game Website at the following link: https://www.quizify.it/
+You can view a live demo of the Curriculum Generator at the following link: https://www.cvcreator.it/